elviin/gestureai/README.md

 The project implements an iOS application that integrates SFSpeechRecognizer together with ChatGPT functionality.
 You can control or command the application with your natural language.

 ### Speech to text recognition
-An SFTranscription extension is used to add two new variables to recognise sentences in natural speech: newSentenceStarted, lastClosedSentence.
+An SFTranscription extension is used to add two new variables to recognize sentences in natural speech: newSentenceStarted, lastClosedSentence.
 The time between two sentences is set to 1 second.

 ### Example of the annotation
 Example code of the annotation that could be later a candidate for an SDK: